Chia-Network/chips/CHIPs/chip-evanwinget-titled-cat.md

 - **`royalty_min_fee`**: Unsigned integer, the minimum royalty in mojos of the quote asset.
 Zero disables the floor.
 - **`allow_zero_price`**: Boolean.
 When `false`, even direct-send transfers must declare a trade price and pay at least `royalty_min_fee`.
 When `true`, free transfers (gifting) are permitted.

+The Fee Layer is oriented to the indivisible, editioned case (`precision = 1`), where a royalty on resale is an established expectation.
+Divisible titles (`precision ≥ 10`) SHOULD set `royalty_basis_points = 0` and SHOULD NOT set `allow_zero_price: false`.
+A per-trade royalty interferes with the price discovery and arbitrage that fungible tokens depend on (notably automated market makers), and a floor charged on every transfer makes a circulating fungible impractical to use.
+A divisible Titled CAT therefore typically omits the Fee Layer entirely, carrying on-chain identity without royalties.

 #### Revocability (present only if the revocation layer is used)

 - **`revocable`**: Boolean.
 When `true`, every Unit is wrapped in a CHIP-38 revocation layer between the Fee Layer (or the CAT layer, if no Fee Layer) and the holder's `p2` puzzle, and any Fee Layer present is curried with `has_hidden_revoke_layer: true` and `allow_revoke_fee_bypass: true`.